jesselessa/weather-app-react-node/README.md

 # weather-app-react-tailwind-client

 This project is a weather application that can collect and save data for any city in the world.
-It has to be used in combination with [a custom API](https://github.com/jesselessa/weather-app-node-express-api).
+It must be used in combination with [a custom API](https://github.com/jesselessa/weather-app-node-express-api).

 ## Table of Contents